Room Proportions 101

-Like any principle of design, many factors – scale, colour, pattern, mass, shape and texture – play a part in how proportion is communicated.
+Like any principle of design, many factors – scale, colour, pattern, mass, shape and texture – play a part in how rooms proportions are communicated.
 Discover the intricacies of the professional skill with the help of some truly outstanding interior examples.
-Learning and eye candy – what’s not to love?1
+Learning and eye candy – what’s not to love?

 Enhance Your Room’s Architectural Features